ttp0513/ai110-module3show-musicrecommendersimulation-starter/content_based_recommender_dataset_analysis.md

 ## Executive Summary

 This project uses content-based filtering to rank songs by how closely their attributes match a user's stated preferences.
-The catalog contains 60 songs and 13 fields.
-Ten fields can influence recommendation quality; `id`, `title`, and `artist` support identity, display, explanations, and diversity.
+The catalog contains 60 songs and 15 fields.
+Twelve fields can influence recommendation quality; `id`, `title`, and `artist` support identity, display, explanations, and diversity.

 The design prioritizes clear user intent while still using the expanded dataset:

 - Genre and mood define the listener's high-level goal when selected.
-- Six audio features refine how the music should sound and feel.
+- Seven audio features refine how the music should sound, feel, and whether it resembles a live recording.
-- Release year and duration provide lightweight contextual refinement.
+- Release year, duration, and popularity provide lightweight contextual refinement.
 - Optional preferences are excluded from scoring rather than treated as zero.
 - Every recommendation should include a score breakdown that a user can understand.